fabthegreat/ydl/README.md

 Ydl is a simple python program that downloads youtube videos, converts them into audio file and creates an xml file to listen to them as a podcast.

-Another project, far more advanced can be found there: https://github.com/MrS0m30n3/youtube-dl-gui
+Another project, far more advanced can be found there: https://github.com/MrS0m30n3/youtube-dl-gui.
+But this one cannot create feed files to listen to audio files as podcast.

 ## Getting Started